 Plug: Deark is self-contained.
-It’s not a script or something that just runs other programs.
+It’s not a script or a shell that just runs other programs.

 This demo assumes you’re using a Unix-like shell.
 From a Windows command prompt, you can still run the “deark” commands, but the other commands probably won’t work.

 We’ll make a scratch directory, and download an old and possibly-interesting file that I found on the internet.
 (If this link is broken, do a web search for “fbm-1.2.tgz”.)

 $ mkdir dtest $ cd dtest ~/dtest $ wget 'http://ibiblio.org/pub/linux/apps/graphics/convert/fbm-1.2.tgz'

 What sort of file is it?
 Let’s ask the “file” utility:

 ~/dtest $ file fbm-1.2.tgz fbm-1.2.tgz: gzip compressed data ...

 It’s a gzipped file.
 We could use GNU gzip, or another gzip decoder.
 But we could also use Deark: